The big idea of Honor Season

 He was hailed by crowds as the nation's deliverer when he entered Jerusalem for the annual "Freedom Festival" (Passover, celebrating the deliverance of Israel from slavery in Egypt)

 He walked into the national Temple in Jerusalem and started giving orders like he was in charge, clearing out the people who were profiteering on their monopoly of sacrificial animals and foreign exchange

 To the delight of the crowds, he won several verbal duels with the religious establishment, showing them that they would have to resort to violence to stop his campaign

 He saw his suffering and death coming, prayed for escape, but ended by saying to his Father, "Not my will, but yours be done."

 The establishment plotted to arrest him after dark, try him at night (which was against their own law!), and get him executed by 9 the next morning, before the crowds could organize to try to stop it.

-When we realize that he, the King of the universe, carried that cross under those conditions, any cross we have to carry looks a lot smaller.
+When we realize that he, the King of the universe and the Spearhead of God's campaign, carried that cross under those conditions, any cross we have to carry looks a lot smaller.
 He has won our respect and our loyalty to the death.

 The King has sent us to continue his mission of mercy, which was the focus of the previous season of the SYNC annual cycle.
 During Honor Season we put our bodies where our mouths are.
 We accept shame, pain, whatever, and show the world how far we are willing to go for the sake of that mercy mission.
 It is all that matters to us.

 As honorable finishers, we love to repeat the Honor Declaration.
 It SYNCs us with the intentions Jesus had when he as our example carried his cross.
-It connects us with him, the Living King.
-We honor him by carrying our crosses, accepting any disgrace that comes because we identify with him.
+The Declaration connects us with him, the Spearhead and Director of God's campaign.
+We honor him by carrying our crosses, accepting any disgrace we suffer for the campaign.